-The composition of our December 31, 2010 and 2011 pension plan assets is show in the table below.
-The amounts shown for plan assets invested in the CMRT include a nominal amount of cash held by our U.S. pension plans which are not part of the plans' investment in the CMRT:
+The composition of our December 31, 2011 and 2012 pension plan assets by fair value level is shown in the table below.
+The amounts shown for plan assets invested in the CMRT include a nominal amount of cash held by our U.S. pension plan which is not part of the plan's investment in the CMRT.